daviddalpiaz/appliedstats/anova.md

 The adjustment is an attempt to correct for the [multiple testing problem](https://en.wikipedia.org/wiki/Multiple_comparisons_problem){target="_blank"}.
 (See also: [Relevant XKCD](https://xkcd.com/882/){target="_blank"}. ) Imagine that you knew ahead of time that you were going to perform 100 $t$-tests.
 Suppose you wish to do this with a false positive rate of $\alpha = 0.05$.
 If we use this significance level for each test, for 100 tests, we then expect 5 false positives.
 That means, with 100 tests, we're almost guaranteed to have at least one error.

-What we'd really like, is for the [family-wise error rate](https://en.wikipedia.org/wiki/Family-wise_error_rate){target="_blank"} to be 0.05.
+What we'd really like is for the [family-wise error rate](https://en.wikipedia.org/wiki/Family-wise_error_rate){target="_blank"} to be 0.05.
 If we consider the 100 tests to be a single "experiment" the FWER is the rate of one or more false positives for in the full experiment (100 tests).
 Consider it an error rate for an entire procedure, instead of a single test.

 With this in mind, one of the simplest adjustments we can make, is to increase the p-values for each test, depending on the number of tests.
 In particular the Bonferroni correction simply multiplies by the number of tests.